lextm/jekyll-theme-chirpy/_posts/2021-4-1-the-end-of-mono.md

 * Unity is [migrating to .NET CoreCLR](https://blog.unity.com/technology/unity-and-net-whats-next), and expects to finish in 2024.

 The driving force to maintain the very large Mono distribution has shrunk significantly.

+> Meanwhile, you can see [here](https://discord.com/channels/732297728826277939/732325020738519091) how engineers like Jo Shields and Alexander Köplinger are trying their best to keep the Mono distribution alive and answering tough questions.
+I am very grateful for their efforts.
+But should you bet your production applications on a small group of volunteers?

 As many said, .NET 6 and above is going to be the right platform you migrate to.
 Microsoft/Unity and other companies in the ecosystem have already invested a lot there.